AdamJeddy/Code-Doc-Gen/documentation.md

-# Code-Doc-Gen Project Documentation
+# Code-Doc-Gen Documentation

 ## Overview

-# Code-Doc-Gen Project Documentation

-## Overview

-The Code-Doc-Gen project is designed to automatically generate and update documentation for code changes in a repository.
-It leverages LangChain and OpenAI's GPT-4o to create detailed markdown documentation.
-The tool integrates with Git to detect code changes, extract a repository overview, and update documentation accordingly.
-It is adaptable to any project and maintains a record of updates by embedding a commit marker in the generated documentation.
+Code-Doc-Gen is a tool designed to automatically generate and update documentation for code changes in a repository.
+It leverages LangChain and OpenAI's GPT-4o to create comprehensive documentation by integrating with Git to detect code changes, extract repository overviews, and update documentation files.
+The tool is adaptable to any project and maintains a record of updates by embedding a commit marker in the generated documentation.

 ## Features

-- **Automatic Documentation Generation**: Uses GPT-4o to generate comprehensive documentation based on the repository's structure and changes.
-- **Git Integration**: Detects new commits and changes using Git logs and diffs, and commits documentation updates to a dedicated branch.
+- **Automatic Documentation Generation**: Detects new commits and changes using Git logs and diffs, and generates or updates documentation accordingly.
-- **Dynamic Prompt Building**: Constructs prompts for the language model based on the existence of documentation and recent changes.
-- **Commit Tracking**: Embeds a commit marker in the documentation to track the last documented commit.
+- **LangChain Integration**: Utilizes LangChain to interface with GPT-4o for generating markdown documentation based on dynamic prompts.
+- **Git Integration**: Uses Git commands to retrieve commit logs, diffs, and to commit documentation updates.
+- **Repository Overview**: Generates an overview of up to 20 top-level files, including snippets for text files.
-- **Extensibility**: The modular design allows for easy customization and integration with additional systems.
+- **Extensibility**: Modular design allows for easy extension or customization to suit different project needs.

 ## File Structure

 - **.gitignore**: Specifies files and directories to be ignored by Git, such as `.env`.
 - **README.md**: Provides an overview of the project, setup instructions, and usage guidelines.
-- **agent_version_doc_gen.py**: Contains the logic for generating and updating documentation using LangChain and GPT-4o.
+- **agent_version_doc_gen.py**: Contains the main logic for detecting changes, generating documentation, and committing updates.
-- **doc_gen.py**: Implements the main flow for generating documentation, handling Git operations, and updating the documentation file.
+- **doc_gen.py**: Handles the generation and updating of documentation using GPT-4o.
-- **file_operations.py**: Provides utility functions for reading and writing files.
+- **file_operations.py**: Provides basic file read and write operations.
-- **langchain_github_documenter.ipynb**: A Jupyter notebook for research and development of the documentation generation process.
+- **langchain_github_documenter.ipynb**: A Jupyter notebook for testing and R&D of the code sections.
 - **main.py**: A simple script that prints greetings to the console.
 - **math_operations.py**: Implements basic math operations such as addition, subtraction, multiplication, and division.
 - **requirements.txt**: Lists the Python dependencies required for the project.
-- **string_operations.py**: Implements basic string operations such as concatenation and case conversion.
+- **string_operations.py**: Implements basic string operations like concatenation and case conversion.

 ## Key Modules and Functions